CLICK AN ICON TO FIND OUT MORE

 Worldwide, around 250m children of primary school age cannot read or write, whether they attend school or not.

-Many of the world’s most disadvantaged children – those living in poverty or caught up in humanitarian crises – are being denied the chance to learn at all.
+Many of the world’s most disadvantaged children – those in poverty or caught in humanitarian crises – are denied the chance to learn at all.

 We’re determined to change the story by: